Data quality in CRM is not just a technical issue — it’s proper business process definition and user adherence to agreed-upon standards.

 Another form of data quality is architectural — did the CRM implementation team set up the system to collect the types of information that will result in highly informed users and managers?

-Striving for a gold standard of prospect, customer, vendor, and other data always pays off.
+Striving for a gold-standard approach to prospect, customer, vendor, and other data always pays off.
+It adds value to the CRM system.

-The same survey found that missing or incomplete data was the most significant impediment to respondents fully leveraging their CRM system.
+The same survey found that missing or incomplete data was the most significant impediment to respondents’ full use of their CRM systems.

 Many organizations start with a pristine new CRM instance.
 But before long, CRM data decay sets in.

-Thinking about data quality as early as possible in the CRM planning implementation process is essential.
+Considering data quality from the outset of the CRM planning implementation process is crucial.

-Your organization will be better off if a proactive approach to data integrity and quality is taken rather than a reactive approach.
+Your organization will benefit from a proactive approach to data integrity and quality rather than a reactive one.

 From a governance perspective, someone must be responsible for data quality and integrity.

-CRM data won’t magically care for itself if no one is responsible for quality oversight.
+Even with ‘self-driving’ AI-native CRM, data won’t fully take care of itself if no one is responsible for quality oversight.

-CRM project managers need to anticipate potential causes of poor data quality and design the system for these.
+CRM project managers need to anticipate potential causes of poor data quality and design the system to address them.

 Examples of Data Decay